Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2020-02-14/types.md

 ## ImageTemplateIdentity
 ### Properties
 * **type**: 'None' | 'UserAssigned': The type of identity used for the image template.
 The type 'None' will remove any identities from the image template.
-Possible values include: 'UserAssigned', 'None'
 * **userAssignedIdentities**: [Dictionary<string,Schemas22UserAssignedIdentitiesValue>](#dictionarystringschemas22userassignedidentitiesvalue): The list of user identities associated with the image template.
 The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.

 ## Dictionary<string,Schemas22UserAssignedIdentitiesValue>